-A portion of our net income attributable to assets financed through our STARs^(SM) program (and, therefore, a portion of the dividends payable by us) may be treated as excess inclusion income from a residual interest in a taxable mortgage pool, which may constitute unrelated business taxable income to a tax-exempt stockholder.
-(See "-Annual Distribution Requirements; Excess Inclusion Income".)
-Although we have no plan to enter into additional transactions which generate excess inclusion income, it is possible that we may do so.
-Prospective stockholders should consult their tax advisor regarding the U.S. federal income tax consequences to them of incurring excess inclusion income.
+A portion of our net income (and, therefore, a portion of the dividends payable by us) may be treated as excess inclusion income from a residual interest in a REMIL or taxable mortgage pool, which may constitute unrelated business taxable income to a tax-exempt stockholder.
+(See "-Excess Inclusion Income".)
+Although we do not currently own any residual interests in a REMIL or taxable mortgage pool, it is possible that we may own such interests in the future.
+Prospective stockholders should consult their tax advisors regarding the U.S. federal income tax consequences to them of incurring excess inclusion income.